Who we are & what we do

 Harpole Parish Council

-Professional Memberships: Fellow of Society of Local Council Clerk (Previously FILCM) Job Evaluation panel member for NALC/SLCC Branch Chair (Northamptonshire) SLCC Chairman SLCC National Forum
+Professional Memberships: Fellow of Society of Local Council Clerk (Previously FILCM) Job Evaluation panel member for NALC/SLCC, SLCC Branch Chair (Northamptonshire), SLCC President.

-Area of Expertise: Regeneration Policy NALC/SLCC Job Evaluation s106 agreements The design and delivery of community space and play area improvements.
+Area of Expertise: Regeneration Policy, NALC/SLCC Job Evaluation, s106 agreements, design and delivery of community space and play area improvements.

 - 07530 963236

-The Parish Council employ various contractors who provide a range of services to ensure that our village is maintained to a high standard.
+The Parish Council employs various contractors who provide a range of services to ensure that our village is maintained to a high standard.